 Isn't confusion over the meaning of Christmas a secular issue?

-In some ways the secular world no longer confuses the true meaning of Christmas.
-In the past it seemed that there was a sometimes uncomfortable mixture between the birth of Jesus and Santa—currently almost every trace of Jesus has been erased in secular presentations of Christmas.
-In the various programs on TV this year, it seemed like the overarching themes had to do with “family” (commendable, but important all year) and something frequently referred to as “christmas magic.”
+Not really.
+In many ways, the secular world no longer confuses the true meaning of Christmas.
+In the past it seemed that there was a sometimes uncomfortable mixture between the birth of Jesus and Santa—currently, almost every trace of Jesus has been erased in secular presentations of Christmas.
+In the various programs on TV this year, it seemed like the overarching themes had to do with "family" (commendable, but important all year) and something often referred to as "Christmas magic."

 Our use of Christmas images

 What can be wrong with that?
 The manger scene in front of the church or inside?
 Angels on the bulletins?
 All of the familiar and favorite images of shepherds and stars?

 Please consider carefully that it is not the use of images that can cause confusion, but images without words that explain their meaning can be confusing.
 It is extraordinarily difficult for those of us who grew up in the church to imagine how someone who grew up completely without Christian teaching views the holidays.
 But here are some popular Christmas images and how people who did not grow up in the church might view them:

 A star?
 That is the logo for Macy's for many people and is a reminder of "christmas magic."
 Stars are magic at any time for many people and that could be a great conversation opener to talk about the Three Wise Men, who followed a star unlike any they had seen before.